Cap-N3M0/RewardsCalculator/README.md

      >  and second time onwards use spring.jpa.hibernate.ddl-auto = update
 5. Run the project and use the SQL script place in "RewardsCalculator\src\main\resources" folder to insert dummy data.

+## To make sure every thing is working fine, use the below api request to fetch results

+1. localhost:8080/customers/1001/rewards
+2. localhost:8080/customers/1002/rewards
+3. localhost:8080/customers/1003/rewards

-## Congratulations you have configured and Run the application.
-Enjoy.
+# Congratulations you have successfully configured the project.